The life and sport of Abraham Cann -

 1827 Abe’s busiest year, fighting in Devon and London.

-1828 Abe triumphs at a Grand Wrestling Match in Leeds
+1828 Abe triuphed at a Grand Wrestling Match in Leeds

-1829 Abe is proprietor of the Champion’s Arms, Bartholomew Yard, Exeter
+1829 Abe was proprietor of the Champion’s Arms, Bartholomew Yard, Exeter

-1830 Abe’s son William and wife Mary die.
+1830 Abe’s son William and wife Mary died.

-1831 Abe suffers a period of poverty brought on by illness and affliction
+1831 Abe suffered a period of poverty brought on by illness and affliction

-1834 Abe is toll collector on the Stonehouse bridge
+1834 Abe was toll collector on the Stonehouse bridge

-1841 Abe is back at Colebrooke with his brother
+1841 Abe was living at Colebrooke with his brother

-1841 Fight with Sam Haydon at Hittisleigh Revel and
+1841 Fought with Sam Haydon at Hittisleigh Revel and

 July 29th 1841 Last fight against Ellicombe, Exeter

-1846 Abe and J Polkinhorn acting as Umpires in London
+1846 Abe and J Polkinhorn were Umpires in London

-1840s Abe gets requests to appear as a celebrity at fairs throughout Devon
+1840s Abe received numerous requests to appear as a celebrity at fairs throughout Devon

-1850- 55 Abe continues to be engaged as Trier in London and Devon competitions
+1850- 55 Abe continued to be engaged as Trier in London and Devon competitions

-May 1860 Mr Langdon of the Bull Inn, Exeter, starts a subscription for Cann, and presents him with an annuity
+May 1860 Mr Langdon, of the Bull Inn, Exeter, started a subscription for Abe, and presented him with an annuity

-April 7th 1864 Abe dies and is buried at Colebrooke
+April 7th 1864 Abe died and was buried at Colebrooke

 Wrestling was a most popular sport in the 18th and 19th centuries, practised both in town and country.
 It was a common feature of country fairs, and in many towns and cities there were one or two pubs that regularly held competitions like the Salutation at Topsham or the White Hart at Okehampton.
 In Exeter, two popular venues were the Moreton Inn in St. Thomas and the Duke of York in St. Sidwell's district, both outside the city boundaries.
 Matches achieved great publicity in the press, and Abe Cann's Needle Match was said to have attracted 10,000 spectators and taken £700 at the gate, at Tamar Green, Devonport.